Internet / Online Monitor / Online Monitor

 Click on the "Refresh" button to view the current values.

-When you click the "Reconnect" button, the Internet connection is cleared briefly and then resumed.
-When you do this the FRITZ!Box generally receives a new IP address from the Internet Service Provider.
+When you click the "Reconnect" button, the internet connection is cleared briefly and then resumed.
+When you do this the FRITZ!Box generally receives a new IP address from the internet service provider.
+If IPv6 is enabled in the FRITZ!Box, a new IPv6 prefix will be assigned as well.

 Current Utilization of the Internet Connection

-The "Downstream" area displays two data streams: conventional Internet data traffic of participants in the home network, and data traffic caused by IPTV.
+The "Downstream" area displays three data streams: conventional internet data traffic of participants in the home network, internet data traffic of participants in the guest network, and data traffic caused by IPTV.

 - The data streams are displayed in different colors in the graph.

-- There are two separate IP connections: one for network participants' conventional data traffic over the Internet and one for data traffic over IPTV.
+- There are two separate IP connections: one for conventional internet data traffic and one for data traffic over IPTV.

 Network applications with different prioritization rules are differentiated according to the type of prioritization.